ankiteciitkgp/Algorithms-Laboratory/README.md

 # Algorithms-Laboratory

-The repositary contains a set of experiments on Algorithms writeen in C.
+The repositary contains a set of experiments on Algorithms written in C.